NattapongTH/EP_12_Descriptive_Analytics/README.md

 ![alt](https://github.com/NattapongTH/EP_12_Descriptive_Analytics/blob/main/Photo/13.png)
 <br>

-Note: Python Libraries always have update and sometime the import function will be change. if you want to use it, please reconfirm by read their document.
+Note: Please note that Python libraries are updated frequently, and as such, the import functions may change over time.
+If you plan to use these libraries, please ensure you read their documentation to stay up to date with any changes.

-"Thank you for your interest in this project!
-Please feel free to contribute or share your thoughts.
-Don't forget to leave a star ⭐ if this repository was useful for you.
-Looking forward to connecting with you! 🚀
+Thank you for your interest in this project!
+Feel free to contribute, share your thoughts, or ask any questions you might have.
+If you found this repository useful, don't forget to give it a star ⭐.
+I look forward to connecting with you! 🚀

 <p align="center">
 <a href="https://web.facebook.com/DonatoStory"><img src="https://img.shields.io/badge/Facebook-%231877F2.svg?&style=for-the-badge&logo=Facebook&logoColor=white"/></a>